cloudeight/style-guidelines/git/README.md

 ## Git Commit Fields
 ### Summary
-A summary line is required for each commit made to a git repository and should follow these simple rules:
+A summary line is required for each commit made to a git repository, they should:

- - Be no more than 50 characters long.
+ - Use no more than 50 characters
- - Start the line with Add, Update, Remove or Fix.
+ - Start the line with either
+	 - Add
+	 - Update
+	 - Remove
+	 - Fix
- - Don't end the line with a period.
+ - Never end the line with a period

 ### Description
-Descriptions may not always be necessary if the summary itself covers the changes made with the commit, but when they are needed they should follow a similar set of guidelines set in the [changelog](../version-control#guidelines) section.
+Descriptions may not always be necessary if the summary itself covers the changes made with the commit summary, they should:

-The first line should be the same as the summary and treated as the subject, with a set of bullet points treated as the body that detail each change.
-The subject and body should be separated with a blank line.
+- Start the line with the summary as the subject
+- Use bullet points treated as the body to detail each each
+- Have an empty line between the subject and body

+### Ordering
+Always stick to the order:

+- Add
+- Update
+- Remove
+- Fix

+There are 3 different levels of fixes, these should be listed using the Fix imperative in this order:

+- Security fixes
+- Bug fixes
+- General fixes like typos, wording or declaration orders

 ## Example